-It is helpful for us to know that the National Library is included as a beneficiary in your will.
+It is helpful for us to know that the Library is included as a beneficiary in your will.
 We understand that a will is a very personal and confidential document and should you notify us of your intention to make a bequest your privacy will be respected.
 Any notifications to us will be kept in the strictest confidence.

-Some benefactors who intend to make a bequest to the National Library may allow us to recognise their generous gesture during their lifetime, while others may prefer to remain anonymous.
+Some benefactors who intend to make a bequest to the Library may allow us to recognise their generous gesture during their lifetime, while others may prefer to remain anonymous.

-If an intended bequest is of a very substantial nature, you may wish to discuss with us the creation of a specific fund, a named fellowship or another significant lasting acknowledgement of your appreciation of the National Library.
+If an intended bequest is of a very substantial nature, you may wish to discuss with us the creation of a specific fund, a named fellowship or another significant lasting acknowledgement of your appreciation of the Library.
 To ensure the Library is able to fulfil the intention of your bequest, we can offer a Deed of Agreement where details of your intent are set out.